 Supreme Petroleum Council | Onshore/offshore gas & oil-field services, Onshore/offshore oil drilling operations |

 Once you receive the necessary external approvals, submit your initial approval receipt, Ejari registration, and the signed MoA/LSA.
 Your Mainland trade license, also known as a business license, will then be issued by the DED within 7 days.
+This signifies the successful Dubai mainland company formation.

 8.Apply for Relevant Visas